Metadata for Python packging

 start = "python -c 'from greet_me import happy; print(happy.greet_happy())'"

-For insipiration, also check here
+For insipiration, also check here.

 Lockfiles